Google CEO touts 'integrity' of products before House testimony

 The hearing was originally scheduled for last week but was postponed due to a state funeral for former President George H.W.
 Bush.
 Pichai skipped a high-profile tech hearing in September that included Facebook COO Sheryl Sandberg and Twitter CEO Jack Dorsey.

 Aside from questions of conservative bias, lawmakers are expected to ask Pichai about Project Dragonfly, an effort to build a censored search engine for China.
-Lawmakers are also expected to press Google on data collection, including a bug that left users' personal information exposed on its Google Plus social network for two years.
-After the bug was disclosed, Google announced it would shut down the social network in August.
+Lawmakers are also expected to press Google on data collection, including a bug that left users' personal information exposed on its Google+ social network for two years.
+After the bug was disclosed, Google announced it would shut down the social network next year.
+On Monday, the company announced a new Google+ bug.

 CNET's Holiday Gift Guide: The place to find the best tech gifts for 2018.